Seed for Change

-Cover Letter and Budget: Your cover letter and budget will provide an explanation of the expenses the Seed for Change fund will cover.
+Your budget will provide an explanation of the expenses the Seed for Change fund will cover.
+Please complete the budget spreadsheet and also enter the budget total into the applicable space in CARAT.
 The grant may be used to cover the following costs: translators, surveyors, transportation, housing, fees associated with visas and other bureaucratic systems, marketing, equipment, and safety measures.

 December 21, 2018

 A review panel will determine which applications will pitch their idea